cristoichkov/Abies_religiosa_vs_ozone/README.md

 # Abies_religiosa_vs_ozone

-:evergreen_tree: I am Veronica Reyes Galindo.
-This repository contains all the scripts of my Master's Thesis project at [Instituto de Ecología, UNAM](http://www.ecologia.unam.mx/).:evergreen_tree:
+ I am Veronica Reyes Galindo.
+This repository contains all the scripts of my Master's Thesis project at [Instituto de Ecología, UNAM](http://www.ecologia.unam.mx/).

 * The online version of my Thesis is in [UNAM]() website.